 But we weren’t done yet!
-We still had one stop to check off: the Café Louvre (Narodni 22).
+We still had one stop to check off: the Café Louvre (Narodni 22), known for serving traditional Czech foods.
 There we had what might be the most traditional Czech dish of the day: bread dumplings with braised beef and cranberry compote in a creamy sauce, mixed with unsweetened whipped cream.

 Yes, that’s as heavy and filling as it sounds.

 My mom and I watched bedazzled as Jan and Rob emptied their plates in no time and had to acknowledge defeat.
 Even with all the walking we’d done in between the food stops, we couldn’t finish it all.
 Especially not as we knew we’d still have dessert as well!